Princess Helen of Waldeck and Pyrmont

-Princess Helen of Waldeck and Pyrmont VA, CI, RRC, GCStJ (later Duchess of Albany; 17 February 1861 – 1 September 1922) was a member of the British royal family by marriage.
+Princess Helen of Waldeck and Pyrmont (Helen Frederica Augusta; 17 February 1861 – 1 September 1922), later Duchess of Albany, was a member of the British royal family by marriage.
 She was the fifth daughter and child of George Victor, Prince of Waldeck and Pyrmont, and his first wife, Princess Helena of Nassau.

 Family

-Helen was born in Arolsen, capital of Waldeck principality, in Germany.

-She was the sister of Friedrich, last reigning Prince of Waldeck and Pyrmont; Marie, the first wife of William II of Württemberg; and of Emma, Queen consort of William III of the Netherlands (and mother of Queen Wilhelmina).
+Helen was born in Arolsen, capital of the Principality of Waldeck and Pyrmont, in Germany.
+She was the sister of Friedrich, last reigning Prince of Waldeck and Pyrmont; Marie, the first wife of William II of Württemberg; and of Emma, queen consort of William III of the Netherlands (and mother of Queen Wilhelmina).

 Marriage

-Along with Emma and a third sister, Pauline, Helen was considered as a second wife for their distant cousin William III of the Netherlands.
-She later met with another distant cousin Prince Leopold, Duke of Albany, youngest son of Queen Victoria, at the suggestion of his mother.
+Along with Emma and a third sister, Pauline, Helen was considered as a second wife for William III of the Netherlands.
+She later met with Prince Leopold, Duke of Albany, youngest son of Queen Victoria, at the suggestion of his mother.
 The two became engaged in November 1881.

-On 27 April 1882, Leopold and Helen married in St. George's Chapel, Windsor Castle.
+On 27 April 1882, Leopold and Helen married in St George's Chapel, Windsor Castle.
 After their wedding, Leopold and Helen resided at Claremont House.
 The couple had a brief, but happy marriage, ending in the hemophiliac Leopold's death from a fall in Cannes, France, in March 1884.
 At the time of Leopold's death, Helen was pregnant with their second child.